mmatschiner/tutorials/analysis_of_introgression_with_snp_data/README.md

 <details>
 <summary>Click here to see the reconstructed SVDQuartets tree with gene-flow</summary>

-As you can see, the topology is in fact different from the Neighbor Joining, but also is not correct (`S13,S14` should not be sister taxa) .
+As you can see, the topology is in fact different from the Neighbor Joining, but also is not correct (`S13,S14` should not be sister taxa, also `S10` and `S11` are swapped) .

 <p align="center"><img src="img/with_geneflow_bases.min4_SVDQ.jpg" alt="PAUP\*" width="600"></p>